How Ethiopia Came to Bushwick

 “I’m not Ethiopian; I’m a red-neck from Texas.”
 Sam Saverance said between bites of misir wot, a dark red mash of lentils wrapped in a folded injera, a squashy Ethiopian bread.

-We were sitting at Bunna Cafe, a vegan Ethiopian Bushwick restaurant that he and his friends, Liyuw Ayalew and Kedega Srage co-founded.
-Seated at the front of the restaurant near the windows, we overlooked the Cafe decorated in the same orange, greens and brown tones as the foods on our plate.
-Against the exposed brick wall was a large stage covered by a grass roof where employees prepare coffee over a "rekbot", a large wooden chest.
+We were sitting at Bunna Cafe, a vegan Ethiopian Bushwick eatery that he and his friends, Liyuw Ayalew and Kedega Srage co-founded.
+Seated at the front of the restaurant near the windows, we overlooked the other tables decorated in the same orange, greens and browns on our plate.
+The Cafe is stereotypical Brooklyn.
+With an exposed brick wall and a massive bar, it could be confused for a new-age Bushwick joint.
+But the centerpiece, a large grass roof covered stage is Ethiopian both in form and function.
+Employees prepare the coffee ceremony, the impetus for the restaurant and pillar of Ethiopian culture, on that stage over a traditional "rekbot", a large wooden chest.

 To put it frankly, Sam is white.
 He blends in perfectly in Bushwick - man bun, jeans, t-shirt, and glasses - but not at an Ethiopian restaurant.
 When I asked him, “Why Ethiopian?”
-He started by explaining that he’s just always been “nuts” about other cultures.
+He started by saying that he’s just always been “nuts” about other cultures.
 He was raised for a short time in Europe and then plopped in suburban Dallas.
-He memorized an atlas and 'escaped' from the day-to-day by exploring other places, first in books and then in his travels.
-His passion specifically for Ethiopia began with an interest in African culture.
-An interest born out of these early explorations and fascinations of how people lived in other countries.
+He memorized an atlas and 'escaped' from the day-to-day monotony of the sprawling 'burbs by exploring other places, first in books and then in his travels.
+His passion specifically for Ethiopia began with an interest in African culture and fascinations of how people lived in other countries.

 “But Ethiopia, man, there’s something just wild about it - wildly sophisticated,” he said while describing the rich history of the country, the dramatic landscapes, and the elegant designs.
 He was mesmerized by the people, who as he explains with a sly smile, “live passionately.”

-This ‘passion’ is cooked into the food, not just in the earthy and perfectly spiced taste but color -- reflective of the vibrant topography of the country and the spirit of the people.
+A trait that is translated into the food, not just in the earthy and perfectly spiced taste but the vibrant and graphic colors.

 “A lot of passion is wrapped up in the food,” Sam said.
 The flavors and communal traditions associated with eating are what made Ethiopian food so delicious to him.
 “People hand-feed each other,” he explained.
 Eating is a communal event that Sam perceived as a way to break down social barriers in an especially hierarchical society as Ethiopia.
 He was quick to note that, that's his opinion -- “I’m not trying to re-appropriate their culture.”